pharo-project/pharo-website/site/aboutPreGithubContributors.md

 ## Pharo contributors

-People around the world contribute to Pharo. \(Do not forget to sign the [license agreement](http://files.pharo.org/media/PharoSoftwareDistributionAgreement.pdf)\)

 Here are the names of some of those who directly contributed to prior to the migration to github, in alphabetical order:

 <div class="contributor"><img class="img-circle" alt="Jean-Baptiste Arnaud" src="/web/files/faces/arnaud.png">Jean-Baptiste Arnaud</div>